adamgonzls/100-days-of-code/log.md

 # Day 7: May 15, 2018

 **Today's Progress**:
-1. Basic Algorithm (55mins)
-2. CSS Grid (70mins)
+1. CSS Grid (30mins)

 **Thoughts**
-Spent time working on basica algorithms to search through arrays.
-Will most likely work on CSS Grid later.
-Started doing Wes Bos' course on CSS Grid.
-I think I can finish this one in a day or two.
+Watched more of Wes Bos' course on CSS Grid.
+I'm at lesson 11 of 25, I should have this finished by Sunday.
+Today at the office I was busy with HTML emails, adding a few products to the site, and a emergency CSS fix.

 **Today's Links:**
 1. [CSS Grid.](https://cssgrid.io/)